 For the past decade, researchers in the Photonics Engineering & Health Technology Research Group in the Wolfson School of Mechanical, Electrical and Manufacturing Engineering have been developing the optoelectronic sensor technologies

-Carelight’s novel optical layout overcomes well-documented limitations of PPG sensors to continuously deliver a clear signal, even in high intensity physical activity.
-The ultra-lightweight wearable PPG sensor can be placed on various parts of the body to provide reliable, continuous monitoring of a range of vital signs including Heart Rate, Respiration Rate, Heart Rate Variability, Blood Pressure, Temperature and Oxygenation levels.
+Carelight’s patented novel optical layout aims to overcome the limitations of PPG sensors to continuously deliver a clear signal, even in high intensity physical activity.
+The ultra-lightweight PPG could be placed on various parts of the body to provide reliable, continuous monitoring of a range of vital signs including Heart Rate, Respiration Rate, Heart Rate Variability, Blood Pressure, Temperature and Oxygenation levels.

-The Carelight sensor relies on a novel combination of characteristics
+The Carelight sensor is being devloped to rely on a novel combination of characteristics

 incorporates multiple copies of illumination sources and several different wavelengths to allow for different skin types, colours, ages